-All students are expected to observe the College standards published in this Code and those outlined in any other College policies, procedures, contracts, or license contracts published elsewhere (College catalog and website, formal College notices and communications).
-In addition, students are expected to observe all community, state, federal and international laws (when touring and/or studying abroad).
+All students are expected to observe the College standards published in this code and those outlined in any other College policies, procedures, contracts or license contracts published elsewhere (College catalog and website, formal College notices and communications).
+In addition, students are expected to observe all community, state, federal and international laws (when touring and/or studying abroad) and public health orders.

-22 Individuals Covered Under This Code
+2.2 Individuals Covered Under This Code

-For this document, "student" is defined as any individual who has been fully admitted to the College or who was previously enrolled in the College.
+For the purpose of this document, "student" is defined as any individual who has been admitted to the College or who was previously enrolled in the College.
 Students no longer enrolled in the College may be held accountable under this code for violations committed after they were admitted and before they left the College.
 Student clubs/organizations are held to the same conduct standards that apply to individual students.